 Modern technologies have allowed company intranets to evolve and move past being the clunky, outdated systems which merely allowed employees to share information.
 Today’s intranets, coupled with faster internet speeds, have allowed for new ways of working in which colleagues can more effectively collaborate with others.
-The link between collaboration and productivity is now very well documented and it’s clear that the former provides many business benefits of collaboration, especially in terms of reducing costs.
+The link between collaboration and productivity is now very well documented and it’s clear that the former provides many business benefits, especially in terms of reducing costs.
 So move out of messy email threads to social intranet tools that will start taking workplace collaboration to the next level.

 Online collaboration via the company intranet is optimised by the creation of social elements and shared workspaces.
 Collaboration at work can take place between departments, with offices located in the other parts of the world, and even with remote workers.